jtquisenberry/System_Design/Web_Application_Design.md

 * Scalability
 * Cost

 ## Load Balancers
-* Direct a request to one of several request nodes (web servers).
+* A hardware or software appliance that routes a request to one of several request nodes (web servers).
-* May direct to a server based on
+* May route on the basis of.
-  * Which one is least busy.
   * Random
+  * Round-robin
+  * Which node is least busy.
   * Sticky - the user continues to use the same node throughout the session.
+    * Preserves session data.
 * Session Data: If a client may be routed to different nodes, there is the challeng of storing session data.
-This can be overcome by:
+This can be overcome using:
   * Cookies
   * Browser caches.